minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Settings
 --------

 The Settings page shows general information and its settings.
-In some cases you might want to add tags to the organisation or decide to manually run all bits.
+In some cases you might want to add tags to the organisation or decide to manually run all Bits.
 This can be done from the settings page.
 If you created a new organization, you can also add the indemnification on this page.

 * Organization data
 * Indemnification
-* Rerun all bits on the current dataset
+* Rerun all Bits on the current dataset
 * Tags

 .. image:: img/settings.png